 Investigation of noise complaints

-Many people call me asking to determine if the noise in their apartment is excessive.
-This is a problematic request.
-There is no formalized definition of “excessive noise.”
-This term is subjective.
-What is excessive to one person may be acceptable to another.
+Many people contact me asking whether the noise in their apartment is excessive.
+This is a difficult question to answer, because there is no formal definition of what constitutes “excessive noise.”
+The term is inherently subjective — what one person finds intolerable may be entirely acceptable to another.

 Fixing the problem